Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

-In the second step, the suggested \ac{lva} for \ac{gt} goes over the sequence of items and outputs $\mathbf{Z} \in \{0,1\}^{L\times N}$, a list of the $L$ most likely trajectories in the state space (line~\ref{alg:line:lva}, Fig.~\ref{fig:MSGT_example:stage2}.(b)) according to \ac{map} decision based on the given prior information.
+In the second step, the suggested \ac{lva} for \ac{gt} goes over the sequence of items and outputs $\mathbf{Z} \in \{0,1\}^{L\times N}$, a list of the $L$ most likely trajectories in the state space (line~\ref{alg:line:lva}, Fig.~\ref{fig:MSGT_example:stage2}.(b), and Algorithm~\ref{alg:cap_lva}) according to \ac{map} decision based on the given prior information.
 Each trajectory is a sequence of $N$ states, representing items classified as either defective or non-defective.
 Thus, $\mathbf{Z}$ provides $L$ estimations of $\mathbf{U}$.
 In practice, the $L$ estimations may include any number of defective items and require further processing.
+The list size parameter $L$ controls the tradeoff between recovery performance and computational complexity.
+Larger values of $L$ increase the probability that the true defective pattern is contained in the list of candidate trajectories, at the cost of increased computation in subsequent candidate enumeration and MAP selection.
+This tunable tradeoff is a key advantage of using LVA in the proposed decoding architecture.